 01:04:36 The best kind of obsession

-It was literally just one side, which is really weird.
+It was just one side, which is weird.
 The Walking the physical stuff came back a few months because I’m a very impatient person.
 Patience was never one of my virtues.
 And I wanted to when I was doing outpatient physical therapy, I didn’t just want to walk I wanted to run.
 I didn’t just want to run I wanted to sprint.
 So I was very impatient.
-And my physical therapist gave me the best advice and it actually saved my recovery.
+My physical therapist gave me the best advice and it saved my recovery.
 He said, Look, you have to have patience, or you will forever be a patient.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.

 I’ll help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome what’s stopping you from getting to your goal.
-Right now for everyone that’s interested in learning what recovery after stroke coaching is about, you’ll get a seven day free trial to decide if it’s the right fit for you.
-So take advantage of the seven day free trial now by clicking on the link below if you’re watching on zoom, or by going to recoveryafterstroke.com/coaching if you are listening online, and now it’s on with the show.
+Right now for everyone interested in learning what recovery after stroke coaching is about, you’ll get a seven-day free trial to decide if it’s the right fit for you.
+So take advantage of the seven-day free trial now by clicking on the link below if you’re watching on Zoom, or by going to recoveryafterstroke.com/coaching if you are listening online, and now it’s on with the show.

 Joe Borges welcome to the podcast.